Project Description

 RESULTS

-Despite the challenges, we were able to help our client solve their problem.
-The solution we provided gave our client insight into the predicted number of patients inflow and the simulated movement of patients from one ward to another.
+The team successfully developed a solution that offered valuable insights into both the expected patient influx and the simulated movement of patients between different wards.
 This resulted in solid predictions of the number of beds needed across the hospital, which was useful for maintaining long-term capacity planning.

 WANT TO SEE MORE?